openvinotoolkit/openvino/docs/notebooks/openvino-api-with-output.rst

 .. parsed-literal::

-    Loading the network to the CPU device took 0.15 seconds.
+    Loading the network to the AUTO device took 0.16 seconds.

 After running the previous cell, we know the model exists in the cache